-The online application for admission in September 2018 and January 2019 will open on November 20, 2017. *The application for January 2018 admission is closed.
+The online application for admission in September 2018 and January 2019 opened on November 20, 2017.
+Completed applications should be submitted by Monday February 12th, 2018. *The application for January 2018 admission is closed.

 As stated on the “Application process” page, departmental review only requires scanned copies of transcripts from all universities.
 Current or former University of Toronto students do not need to submit a copy of their UofT transcript, because the Graduate Office can access and print them once you have submitted an application.

 Applicants to the graduate program must be accepted by a faculty member who agrees to supervise and fund the student’s research.
 Therefore applicants are strongly encouraged to contact faculty members whose research interests overlap with their own.

 Admission decisions are based on academic achievement as reflected in the student’s academic transcript and on research potential as indicated by research experience and letters of support from referees.

 If you have any questions about eligibility to the CSB Graduate Program, we strongly encourage you to contact Ian Buglass (firstname.lastname@example.org) or Genna Zunde (email@example.com) in the CSB Graduate Office.

 Frequently Asked Questions from applicants can be found here.